adnangif/BuddyScript/README.md

    - Port the static HTML/CSS into reusable components.
    - Configure routing for `/login`, `/register`, and `/feed`.

+### Phase 1 status

+- The new Next.js codebase lives in `buddyscript-next/`.
+Follow that README for setup, env vars, and the registration walkthrough.
+- Legacy static assets remain under `design-system/` for reference and are now piped into the Next.js app (global CSS + icons).

 2. **Implement Auth**
    - Build register/login forms with validation.
    - Wire up backend endpoints.